Bruce Betts • Jun 26, 2018

 Can I see asteroids?

 Depending on their brightness, some asteroids can be seen as points of light with a telescope or binoculars.
-About the only asteroid that can be seen with just your eyes is one of the largest asteroid belt asteroids: Vesta, and it requires a dark viewing site.
-There are also very rare occurrences where a large enough asteroid comes close to Earth.
-For example in 2029, the 370-meter asteroid Apophis will come closer to Earth than geostationary satellites and be visible with just eyes for a few hours.
+Pretty much the only asteroid that can be seen with the naked eye is one of the largest asteroid belt asteroids, Vesta, and it requires a dark viewing site.
+There are also very rare occurrences when a large enough asteroid comes close to Earth.
+For example, in 2029, the asteroid Apophis will come closer to Earth than geostationary satellites and be visible to unaided eyes for a few hours.

-What can you tell me about the asteroid that killed the dinosaurs?
+What about the asteroid that killed the dinosaurs?

 How many asteroids have hit Earth?

 Probably billions, but most of that huge number were in the very early days of the Solar System.
-We see a multi-billion year history of impact through craters on old surfaces like the Moon.
-But the Earth has lots of erosion, weathering, and plate tectonics that erase evidence of impact craters over time.
+We can see a multi-billion year history of impact through craters on old surfaces, like those the Moon.
+The Earth, on the other hand, has lots of erosion, weathering, and plate tectonics that erase evidence of impact craters over time.
 About 200 impact craters have been identified on Earth, with another 100 or more possible impact craters.
 A Planetary Society-funded researcher has found evidence of possible new impact craters in South America.

 What would happen if an asteroid hit Earth?

 That totally depends on the size and speed of the asteroid.
 Size varies more than speed and small asteroids hit more frequently.
 Small asteroids (a few meters) hit frequently and burn up in the atmosphere and do little damage.
-Chelyabinsk size asteroids (~20 meters, that hit in 2013) create shock waves that shatter windows and cause injuries.
-Tunguska sized (~40m that hit Siberia in 1908) could completely destroy a city or create a tsunami.
-Larger asteroids that hit on average less often could cause regional destruction.
-Even larger asteroids that hit even less frequently could cause a global catastrophe.
+Chelyabinsk-sized asteroids (~20 meters) create shock waves that shatter windows and cause injuries.
+Tunguska-sized asteroids (~40 meters) could completely destroy cities or create tsunamis.
+Larger asteroids that hit less often, on average, could cause regional destruction.
+Even larger asteroids, which hit even less frequently, could cause global catastrophes.

 What is being done to prevent asteroids from hitting Earth?

-The positive thing about the asteroid threat is that it is preventable, if we work at it.
-Various groups from NASA and ESA to The Planetary Society are working together to prevent asteroid impacts, but there is still much to be done.
+The asteroid threat is preventable, if we work at it.
+Various groups, from NASA and ESA to The Planetary Society, are working together to prevent asteroid impacts.
+But there is still much to be done.
 The first priority is finding the asteroids that are out there and determining their orbits.

 Check out The Planetary Society’s full five-step plan to prevent asteroid impacts to learn more about what's being done to prevent asteroids from hitting Earth.